Pfizer: Corporate developments and acquisitions

-2021–onwards: Corporate developments and acquisitions

 On January 5, 2021, Pfizer introduced a new logo.
 In April 2021, Pfizer acquired Amplyx Pharmaceuticals and its anti-fungal compound fosmanogepix (APX001).
 In August, the company announced it would acquire Trillium Therapeutics Inc and its immuno-oncology portfolio for $2.3 billion.

 In March 2022, the company acquired Arena Pharmaceuticals for $6.7 billion in cash.
 In June 2022, the company acquired ReViral Ltd, for up to $525 million, gaining access to experimental drugs used to combat respiratory syncytial virus infections.
 In October 2022, the company acquired Biohaven Pharma and its calcitonin gene-related peptide programs for $11.6 billion.
 It also acquired Global Blood Therapeutics for $5.4 billion, boosting Pfizer's rare disease business.

-In March 2023, the company agreed to acquire Seagen for a total enterprise value of around $43billion.